Frequently Asked Questions

 TLEF funding will not support the cost of faculty or staff travel or conference expenses or other dissemination costs.
 It is possible to use TLEF funding to support a student to attend a conference if the purpose is to share results from the TLEF project.

-Please note: Consultation with CTLT is required for Large TLEF Transformation projects and recommended for Small TLEF Innovation projects that span multiple years.
+Note: Consultation with CTLT is required for Large TLEF Transformation projects and recommended for multi-year Small TLEF Innovation projects.

 TLEF funds cannot be used to purchase external consulting or other types of services where support and expertise is available within UBC at a reasonable cost and in a timely manner.

-All proposals must be submitted through the TLEF online application system: https://apply.academic.ubc.ca
+All TLEF Applications must be submitted through the TLEF online application system: https://apply.academic.ubc.ca

-You can find more information on the steps involved in submitting your proposal on the Application Process page.
+You can find more information on the steps involved in submitting your proposal on the Application Process page including templates you can use to help you develop your proposal and budget.

 TLEF applicants receive feedback on their applications in December (for Large TLEF Transformation projects) and February (for Small TLEF Innovation projects).

-Funded project grant holders receive information about how to set up an account in their department to receive the transfer of funding from the TLEF.
-Their local departments need to set up a Program Worktag under the name of the project’s principal signatory (principle applicant) and any expenses for the project will be billable to that account.
+In March each year, TLEF grant recipients receive information about how to set up an account in their department to receive the transfer of funding from the TLEF.
+Their local departments need to set up a new Program Worktag under the name of the project’s principal signatory (principal applicant) and any expenses for the project must be billed to that account.
 The same account can be used throughout the life of projects that are funded for multiple years.
 In May of the funding year, the Office of the Provost and VP Academic will transfer funding into the Program Worktag identified by the department for the TLEF project.

 Reporting on multi-year projects